Buster Burrell

-Frank Andrew Burrell (December 22, 1866 – May 8, 1962), was a professional baseball player who played catcher from 1891 to 1897 for the New York Giants and Brooklyn Grooms/Bridegrooms.
+Frank Andrew Burrell (December 22, 1866 – May 8, 1962), was an American professional baseball player who played catcher from 1891 to 1897 for the New York Giants and Brooklyn Grooms/Bridegrooms.
 At the time of his death, he was the oldest living former major league player.

 Early life

-Frank Andrew Burrell was born on December 22, 1866 in Weymouth, Massachusetts.
+Frank Andrew Burrell was born on December 22, 1866, in Weymouth, Massachusetts.
 The first child of Andrew Burrell, a shoe maker and mechanic, and his second wife Eliza Hayden.
-Frank grew up with an older sister Alice, from Andrew’s first marriage, and two younger brothers, Albert and Fred.
+Frank grew up with an older sister Alice, from Andrew's first marriage, and two younger brothers, Albert and Fred.
 Somewhere along the way Frank acquired the nickname “Buster” and it stuck with him throughout his life.
 Growing up in the suburbs of baseball mad Boston, it was easy for the athletic Burrell to gravitate towards the game.
 By the time he was twenty one he was playing semi-professionally for teams in East Weymouth, Holbrook-Randolph, and Medford.
 By 1889, the catcher and first baseman had shown enough progress to be picked up by the Lovells, a talented club formed by the Lovell Arms Company of Boston.
 Buster played another year of semi-professional ball with the Atlantics in 1890.